paucls/my-ddd-journey/README.md

 - Authentication and Authorization in DDD, José Luis Martínez (8/01/2016) https://medium.com/@martinezdelariva/authentication-and-authorization-in-ddd-671f7a5596ac
 - Domain-Driven Design vs. Anemic model.
 How do they differ?, Kamil Berdychowski (03/01/2017) https://blog.pragmatists.com/domain-driven-design-vs-anemic-model-how-do-they-differ-ffdee9371a86 [Anemic model and bulky services vs Rich model and thin services]
+- Refactoring from anemic model to DDD, Zbigniew Artemiuk (18/04/2017) https://blog.pragmatists.com/refactoring-from-anemic-model-to-ddd-880d3dd3d45f [refactoring repository to make it independent from implementation ...]

 ### REST
 - There is No U in CRUD, James Hood (25/07/2017) [resist the urge to follow the CRUD model for service APIs (use DDD to define your API in terms of domain objects and the business operations]